Anith-G/experience-manager-sites-optimizer.en/help/opportunity-types/security-posture.md

 ![Security posture opportunities](./assets/security-posture/hero.png){align="center"}

-Learn how Sites Optimizer can help you improve your site's search engine optimization (SEO).
+Learn how Sites Optimizer can help you improve your site's security posture.

 ## Opportunities in action